PeterCamilleri/composite_rng/README.md

 far as I can tell) only one instance of that PRNG exists, so it should only be used as parent or child but never both!.

-The composite generator also works with custom generator, that support rand(n) like my own Fibonacci generator:
+The composite generator also works with custom generators that support rand(n).
+For example my own Fibonacci generator:

 ```ruby
 parent = Random.new